-'''

 FacesMessages.instance().add("Welcome back, #{user.name}!");

-'''

-3.3.
+4.3.
 Bijection

 Dependency injection or inversion of control is by now a familiar concept to most Java developers.
 Dependency injection allows a component to obtain a reference to another component by having the container "inject" the other component to a setter method or instance variable.
 In all dependency injection implementations that we have seen, injection occurs when the component is constructed, and the reference does not subsequently change for the lifetime of the component instance.
 For stateless components, this is reasonable.
-From the point of view of a client, all instances of a particular stateless component are interchangeable.
-On the other hand, Seam emphasizes the use of stateful components.
+From the point of view of a client, all instances of a particular stateless components.
 So traditional dependency injection is no longer a very useful construct.
 Seam introduces the notion of bijection as a generalization of injection.
 In contrast to injection, bijection is:

-- contextual bijection is used to assemble stateful components from various different contexts (a component from a "wider" context may even have a reference to a component from a "narrower" context) - bidirectional values are injected from context variables into attributes of the component being invoked, and also outjected from the component attributes back out to the context, allowing the component being invoked to manipulate the values of contextual variables simply by setting its own instance variables

-• dynamic - since the value of contextual variables changes over time, and since Seam components are stateful, bijection takes place every time a component is invoked
+- contextual bijection is used to assemble stateful components from various different contexts (a component from a "wider" context may even have a reference to a component from a "narrower" context) - bidirectional values are injected from context variables into attributes of the component being invoked, and also outjected from the component attributes back out to the context, allowing the component being invoked to manipulate the values of contextual variables simply by setting its own instance variables - dynamic since the value of contextual variables changes over time, and since Seam components are stateful, bijection takes place every time a component is invoked